fp-syd/admin/README.md

 * All attendees give at least a 10 minute talk, though we can also schedule longer presentations.
   * Everyone talks.
 No exceptions.
   * The talk could be about something you're working on, something you've already done, something you learned about, a idea you had, anything.
   * If you don't know what to talk about then read a recent paper from ICFP, Haskell Symposium, Scheme workshop, IFL or a similar event and give a summary.
 You could also learn about a new library and give a short review.
-It doesn't need to be main line functional programming.
+It doesn't need to be mainline functional programming.
 We also like other areas of computer science.
   * If this is your first time attending then it's fine to just give a short overview of who you are, what you're working on, and what you're interested in.
 You don't need slides, but it usually helps to show examples of what you've done.
   * RSVP to the thread in the Slack channel with your talk title and expected length.
 We'll sort out the schedule a few days before, depending on the number of attendees and talk lengths.
 * Dates for 2020 are as follows: